 “It’s not only capturing what you have from an asset perspective and your liabilities, but really going deep into what your needs are, your wants and your wishes, and what you’re afraid of,” she says.
 “So we’re working with our advisors to have different kinds of conversations.
 And when life events happen, being able to be there to support our clients.”

-Finances are often the first place that signs of cognitive decline emerge, Senne says.
+Finances are often the first place that signs of cognitive decline emerge, O’Leary says.

 RBC Wealth Management’s Client Risk Prevention group, launched in 2018, includes a team focused on helping financial advisors detect those issues.
-They work to protect clients experiencing cognitive decline from financial scams or being taken advantage of by family members, Senne says.
+They work to protect clients experiencing cognitive decline from financial scams or being taken advantage of by family members.

-“If our financial advisors see something going on we want them to engage the team to figure out what we can do to help, depending on what the situation is,” says Tara Ambrose, manager of Senior & Vulnerable Client Initiatives at RBC Wealth Management.
-“That’s been something that is core to our client experience.”
+“If our financial advisors see something going on we want them to engage the team to figure out what we can do to help, depending on what the situation is,” says Tara Ambrose, senior manager of client risk prevention at RBC Wealth Management–U.S. “That’s been something that is core to our client experience.”

 Carlson, who lost her life savings due to a series of poor business decisions her husband made because of his dementia, says families should have tough conversations in good times to plan for the financial effects of a devastating and life-altering illness.
 Most of the non-medical care costs associated with dementia are not covered by Medicare or traditional health insurance.